Composite Deck

 Step 4: Mix a cleaner

 Use warm water with mild soap.
 For mould, mix in white vinegar.
-For grease, use a stronger deck cleaner if needed.
+For grease or oil: Use a composite deck cleaner or specialised deck cleaning solution.

 Step 5: Apply the mix